 Also called geophysical hazards, these disasters originate from inside the earth or involve solid earth moving.
 They often occur without warning, so there is no time to evacuate or take shelter.

 Short-term but extreme changes in weather conditions cause meteorological natural disasters.
 Luckily, there is usually advance warning and time to evacuate or take shelter before the disaster strikes.

 Due to climate change, meteorological natural disasters are expected to increase in frequency and strength in many parts of the world.

 3. Hydrological Natural Disasters

 Hydrological natural disasters occur when water suddenly or violently moves or changes distribution.
 Because of climate change, hydrological natural disasters are on the rise.
 There often is no time to take shelter or evacuate before the hydrological disaster hits.

 Climate natural disasters occur from lasting changes in atmospheric conditions.
 Because these disasters are long-term, they can cause mass displacements of people.

-It is essential to understand that these climate changes can also increase the frequency or intensity of other types of natural disasters, such as climate change contributing to hurricanes.
+Understanding that these climate changes can also increase the frequency or intensity of other types of natural disasters, such as climate change contributing to hurricanes is essential.